Past Behavior is Best Predictor, But…

 Guys who cannot admit they made a mistake when we give them lots of safety are almost certainly not going to be able to admit mistakes after they got the job by lying to get there.
 Past experience is a very good measure of future performance.
 People who are great hunter salesmen in the present job will be great hunter salesmen in the next job.

 People who say they were great hunter salesmen but actually were managing old customers will not be the hunter salesmen you want.
 Further, they will lie about what they are doing when they work for you.
 Past experience is a very good measure of future performance.
-See also Talent Acquisition in China.
+See also our predictive small data method.

 Another Important Issue Related to Behavior and Performance